 Regarding tech bindings, the elephant in the room here is I’m told TUV does test with a “standardized” tech fitting equipped boot sole (as well as ISO having a draft standard in development for tech binding boot fittings).

 Additionally, the use of “Dynafit” fittings may be noted on the TUV certification as a sort of caveat.
 This is a huge issue, as your boot fittings might not be the same as those used for the testing.
 Solution comes down to the consumer and retailer.
 If the boot releases smoothly during bench testing, my guess is you’re using fittings similar enough to those used in the cert tests.
 Thus, rest easy but know that in the end your own release checks are just as important as any stamps, stickers, editor’s choices or DINISO/TUV/youracronymhere kudos.
+In other words, test or yourself, or depend on a trusted shop technician, or both, then take a sharpie and write 13992 on the binding.

 The bulk of both the alpine and touring binding standards involve safety (both are nearly identical), specifically how the release functions under various tortures.
 The testing also involves an on-snow evaluation.